bsmr/CotA/README.md

 - Install DMD (https://dlang.org/download.html).
 - Clone the source code from this repository or download a zip archive and extract it.
 - From the command line, change to the CotA folder and enter: ```dub build --config=application --arch=x86_64 --build=release```

 It may take a long time to build the gtk-d libraries.

-\nThis code is released as public domain.
+This code is released as public domain.
 Do with it as you want but I am not liable for any of it.